-A listed building is one that has been put on the Statutory List of Buildings of Special Architectural or Historic Interest and is protected by law, through the Planning (Listed Buildings and Conservation Areas) Act 1990.
-This list is put together by the Department of Culture, Media and Sport based on advice given by English Heritage.
+A listed building is one that is included on the National Heritage list for England and is protected by law, through the Planning (Listed Buildings and Conservation Areas) Act 1990.
+This list is put together by the Department of Digital, Culture, Media and Sport based on advice given by Historic England.

 A building is listed against a set of national criteria which include:

 - Architectural interest